Eric Haase Player Props: Tigers vs. Orioles

-Eric Haase -- 0-for-4 in his most recent game -- will be in action for the Detroit Tigers against the Baltimore Orioles, with Tyler Wells on the hill, on April 21 at 7:05 PM ET.
+Eric Haase -- hitting .323 with two doubles, two walks and an RBI in his past 10 games -- will be in action for the Detroit Tigers versus the Baltimore Orioles, with Kyle Gibson on the mound, on April 22 at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Guardians.

 Eric Haase Game Info & Props vs. the Orioles